mrirecon/ring/README.md

 For the plots python [5] is used.

+Total runtime for all scripts is approximately 1 hour.

 If you need further help to run the scripts, I am happy to help you: sebastian.rosenzweig@med.uni-goettingen.de

 November 5, 2018 - Sebastian Rosenzweig